+LESSONS LEARNED

-LESSONS LEARNED Government involvement can provide legitimacy for disaster risk management and urban planning projects.
-In order for mapping and other disaster risk management efforts to succeed, it is important to cultivate support at all levels of government.
-In Kathmandu, involving the Department of Education in activities helped build its confidence in using the data to prioritize seismic retrofitting projects.
-As part of this, the mapping team had an official letter of support that allowed them to gain access to schools and health facilities.
-Technology and data projects must be longterm endeavors.
+Government involvement can provide legitimacy for disaster risk management and urban planning projects.

+To ensure the success of mapping and other disaster risk management efforts, implementers must cultivate support at all levels of government.
+As a result of its involvement in Open Cities Kathmandu, the city's Department of Education felt more confident about using the mapping data to prioritize seismic retrofitting projects.
+As part of this process, the mapping team had an official letter of support that allowed them to gain access to schools and health facilities.

+Technology and data projects must be long-term endeavors.

-For example, field verification tests were performed following the first map training, yielding only a 50% accuracy rating.
-However, after providing further trainings over time to surveyors, the accuracy of the structural data collected by the mappers rose to 100%.
+Field verification tests performed following the first map training yielded only a 50 percent accuracy rating.
+However, over time, after surveyors attended additional trainings, the accuracy of the structural data collected by the mappers rose to 100 percent.

-EARTHQUAKE-HIT ZONES MAPPED In response to the 2015 earthquakes, over 6,000 volunteers participated in adding data to OpenStreetMap (OSM), helping map up to 80% of the earthquake-hit zones.
-The project helped create base maps of the Kathmandu Valley by digitizing footprints for 126,105 buildings, mapping 3,716 kilometers of road network and surveying 2,256 schools and 350 health facilities.
-DATA INFORMING BOTH EMERGENCY RESPONSE AND PREPAREDNESS PLANNING The information collected was used by the Nepal military, the Red Cross, and many other organizations to provide on-the-ground emergency assistance.
-Further, organizations like USAID now incorporate the data collected through OSM Kathmandu into long-term disaster preparedness planning exercises.
+EARTHQUAKE-HIT ZONES MAPPED

+In response to the 2015 earthquakes, over 6,000 volunteers participated in adding data to OpenStreetMap (OSM), helping map up to 80 percent of the affected zones.
+The project helped create base maps of the Kathmandu Valley by digitizing footprints for 126,105 buildings, mapping 3,716 kilometers of road network, and surveying 2,256 schools and 350 health facilities.

+EMERGENCY

+RESPONSE AND

+PREPAREDNESS

+PLANNING NOW

+DATA-INFORMED

+The Nepal military, the Red Cross, and many other organizations used the OSM data to provide on-the-ground emergency assistance.
+Further, organizations like USAID now incorporate the data collected through OSM Kathmandu into longterm disaster preparedness planning exercises.

+OPEN DATA

+FOR RESILIENCE

+MOVEMENT

+CATALYZED

-CATALYZING AN OPEN DATA FOR RESILIENCE MOVEMENT The project has been credited with catalyzing an open data for resilience movement in Nepal.
-Drawing on its pioneering mapping efforts, Kathmandu Living Labs (KLL) has since been involved in several data collection projects designed to reduce disaster risk UNDP, DFID, UNOPS, the Swiss government and USAID have conducted follow-up mapping activities.
+The project has been credited with catalyzing an open-data-for-resilience movement in Nepal.

+Drawing on its pioneering mapping efforts, Kathmandu Living Labs (KLL) has since been involved in several data-collection projects designed to reduce disaster risk.
+UNDP, DFID, UNOPS, the Swiss government, and USAID have conducted follow-up mapping activities.
 Meanwhile, project participants who have joined the Nepali government have also trained other government employees on OSM.

 "The Open Cities Project gave us lots of opportunities to explore, innovate, and create a foundation to advance the OSM movement in Nepal.
 We invested a lot of time in learning, and connecting technology and data to people.
-Technology is useful only if we can connect it to the everyday lives of people." -- Dr. Nama Budhathaki, Founder and Executive Director of Kathmandu Living Labs
+Technology is useful only if we can connect it to the everyday lives of people."